Constitutional Law Courses

 Access to Justice

 Access to justice is a persistent and pressing problem in the American legal system.
 Significant structural barriers prevent people from exercising their rights and from getting fair outcomes from the civil legal system.
 Moreover, their lack of access to fair and equitable dispute resolution re-enforces existing systems of inequality.
 Drawing mostly on an emerging empirical literature on access to justice, this seminar will focus on the obstacles to providing quality civil legal aid and on solutions, including making courts less complex, increasing the supply of lawyers, and offering dispute resolution outside of the legal system.
-A major paper (20-25 pages) is required.
+This class requires a major paper (6000-7500 words).

 Previously: